 - Shaping: When the dough is ready, punch it down to release the air.
 Divide the dough into 12 equal pieces.
 (It doesn’t need to be perfect!)
 Roll each piece into a smooth ball on a lightly floured surface.

 - Arrange the buns on a baking tray lined with baking paper, leaving enough space between the buns so they just touch when they rise and expand.

 - Second prove: Set aside to prove for another hour.

 - 15 minutes before the end of the proofing time preheat the oven to 200 °C fan / 425 °F / Gas 7.

 - The cross: Mix the flour with the water one tablespoon at a time, you want a thick paste that will pipe easily.
 Add remaining water if needed.
 Spoon the paste into a piping bag with a small nozzle.
 Pipe a line along each row of buns, then repeat in the other direction to create crosses.

 - Baking: Bake for 20-25 minutes or until golden-brown on top.

 - Glazing: Warm the honey a little to loosen, then gently brush over the buns to glaze.
 Brush over the top of the warm buns and leave to cool.

-If you tried this Hot Cross Buns or any other recipe on my website, please let me know how you got on in the comments below.
+If you tried these Traditional Hot Cross Buns or any other recipe on my website, please let me know how you got on in the comments below.
 I love hearing from you.
 Also, please leave a star rating whilst you’re there!

 Don’t forget to subscribe to my newsletter, so that you don’t miss out on more delicious recipes and follow me on social media.